Move Forward After Loss Without Moving On

 Hi, I’m Jennifer …

-When my infant son passed away in 2003, I thought I’d never be happy again.
+When my infant son passed away, I thought I’d never be happy again.

 I found some relief in books, journaling, a support group, and therapy.

-At the time of my son’s death I worked in a corporate job and I loved my business career.
-But after my son died (and divorce and single-parenting), I felt called to do more to help women going through the hardest times in their lives and doing it alone.
+And while I loved my business career, I felt called to do more to help women like me… going through the hardest times in their lives and doing it alone.

 I quit my corporate job and became a certified life coach.
 My new career gave me a sense of purpose and fulfillment, but I still carried (and hid) the deep pain over the loss of my son.

-But in the meantime, I want to interact with grievers, with YOU, so that you can not just intellectually know but truly BELIEVE:
+I want to connect with grievers, with YOU, so that you can not just intellectually know but truly BELIEVE:

-- Life has so much more in store for you than just surviving and pretending you’re okay
+- Life has so much more in store for you than just surviving and acting your way through the days

 - You don’t have to worry about what other people expect – they mean well but they’re wrong